magnuslundstrom/nft-platform-auxiliary/readme.md

 ## Getting started

-Run `yarn fetch` to automatically fetch all repos
+Run `yarn clone` to clone all

-Run `yarn fetch -i` to fetch and install
+Run `yarn clone -i` to clone all and install dependencies

 ## Web